Why Sort Gmail by Sender

 Clean Email is a popular bulk email cleaner that organizes all of your emails into easy to review bundles and allows you to remove, archive, move, label, and perform other actions on groups of emails with a single click, instead of selecting them one by one.

 Now your Gmail account is sorted by Sender in your preferred order, and it is that simple.
 No need to search for each sender manually using Gmail filters.
 Moreover, you can easily apply any action to the group of emails from the same sender.
-Just click on the selected group (blue arrow on the right) and you will get the list of all emails from this sender.

 What’s more, Clean Email can also unsubscribe you from newsletters and unwanted subscriptions, block emails from senders from whom you would rather not hear again, and automatically apply certain actions to emails as soon as they arrive thanks to its powerful Automation features.